 Perhaps the best way to escape the heat is by laying on one of Athens’ close-by beaches!
 Check the link of a list with suggested beaches near Athens and choose your personal favorite.
 With frequent bus routes from downtown Athens to most of those destinations and coaches taking you outside of the city, it is a great idea to organize a small trip to the countryside or even impulsively hop on a bus to the south coast of Athens!

 Athens offers a lot of opportunities to the visitor, even when temperatures are sky high!
-Plan ahead, follow locals’ advice and enjoy your stay in the city!
+Plan ahead, follow locals’ advice along with our Athens travel guide, and enjoy your stay in the city!
 Plan your own trip to Athens or the region of Attica, and check out one of our Greece tours!